QuantActions/quantactions-android-sdk/qa_sdk/module.md

 Note that the SDK notification uses a separate notification channel called `QA Service` and can be easily unselected by the user from the OS notifications settings to avoid having it always present.

 ## 4. Sign-up to a cohort
 To track a device it is **necessary** to subscribe the device to a cohort.
 Each device can be subscribed in two ways.
-For a cohort with a known number of devices to track, QuantActions provides a set of codes (subscriptionIds) of the form `138e...28eb` that have to be distributed.
+For a cohort with a known number of devices to track, QuantActions provides a set of codes (subscriptionIds) that have to be distributed.
 The way the code is entered into the app is the choice of the developer.
 In our TapCounter R&D app we use both a copy&paste method and a QR code scanning method, once the code as been acquired the device can then be registered using the SDK

 ```kotlin
 qa.subscribe(subscriptionId=subscriptionId)